Admitting now

 • Requesting specific opioid by name repeatedly

-• Multiple codeine cough-syrup purchases
+• Multiple cough syrup purchases

-• Dose escalation without medical indication
+• Dose escalation without clinical indication

 03